TartanLlama/secret-hitler-strategies/index.md

 Cut out - Someone who is still alive, but is no longer considered for Governments by the table due to them being in a dispute.

-Liberal block/corner - A perceived group of Liberal players who are trusted by the majority
+Liberal block/corner - A perceived group of Liberal players who are trusted by the majority.

+Soft elimination - When a player is cut out.

 Maverick cop - Someone who throws out unsubstantiated claims and their belief cannot be shaken.